Exams and writings

 Exams in computer rooms

-Have you developed a digital examination that you want to continue to carry out but with supervision on campus?
+Have you developed a digital examination that you want to carry out with supervision on campus?
 Then you can use a computer room or ask the students to bring their own computers.
 Here you can read about what applies to the different ways to conduct an exam on a computer on campus with supervision by an exam invigilator.

 Read more about Exams in computer rooms